Your New Zealand Trip Cost - Full Insider’s Guide to Planning and Budgeting

 It is not necessarily more economical -no,no-, but by playing with the menu in each section you can build an itinerary that allows you to make the experience without going over budget.
 I did the route connecting Christchurch to Greymouth and back in the same day, the cost was $300 -yikes!
 Hands to heart, it was too expensive for the experience!
 I reckon it’s because this was just after summer, therefore there was no snow in the mountains -that’s gotta be a game changer!

 The trips usually start at $ 79 but if you wanted to do, for example, the crossing with the Transalpine, the cost is $ 179 (per 250 km).

 Hitchhike.
 Get informed with Hitchwiki.
 Luckily, this is very common in New Zealand!

 Accident Compensation Corporation

-This is a partial health coverage that comes into play in case of injuries generated by various types of accidents.
+This is a partial health coverage system that comes into play in case of injuries generated by various types of accidents.

-If you are travelling to New Zealand, you will do it for the stunning nature, not necessarily for the food.
+If you are traveling to New Zealand, you will do it for the stunning nature, not necessarily for the food.
 This doesn’t mean that there are not good gastronomic options, but let's say it is not…Italy –the country where I spend my entire budget on pasta and Spritz ha!